-Vincentia High School is proud to be connected to our local community and to the many organisations who support us.
+We are proud to be connected to our local community and to the many organisations who support us.

+School is a building which has tomorrow inside

-Here at Vincentia High School, we hold regular assemblies, year group meetings, parent teacher interviews, orientation days, and parent/carer information sessions.
-Our newsletters are published Weeks 3 6 & 9, are emailed to parents, carers, students and staff as well as posted to our Facebook page and uploaded to our website.
-We would love to publish and hear about your child's amazing news stories regarding school or their achievements out of school (for example sport, music, art), please contact us on email: vincentia-h.school@det.nsw.edu.au
+Our djirawara bugiya-din newsletters are published Weeks 3 6 & 9, are emailed to parents, carers, students and staff as well as posted to our Facebook page and uploaded to our website.

+We would love to publish and hear about your child's amazing news stories regarding school or their achievements out of school (for example sport, music, art).

+Please contact us on email: vincentia-h.school@det.nsw.edu.au